-I am planning to run a series of online group seminars (once or twice a week) leading up to the exams which will cover the popular hard topics - Nerves, kidneys, respiration, photosynthesis, membranes, osmosis, cell division etc (feel free to email me and suggest a topic !).
+I am running a series of online group seminars (once or twice a week) leading up to the exams which will cover the popular hard topics - Nerves, kidneys, respiration, photosynthesis, membranes, osmosis, cell division etc (feel free to email me and suggest a topic)

 Format will be recapping the theory and then looking at how to approach and answer several different exam questions on one topic.
 Mainly OCR A, AQA and Eduqas past papers.